Presented by 2 Cool Server Training

 Education is key.
 It is wise to educate your staff how to identify underage drinkers.
 Checking for an ID isn’t enough.
 Employees should also check the appearance and behaviors of the customer

 Improve communication.
 It can be difficult to confront a customer with something as delicate as telling them they can’t be served any more alcohol.
 Proper training can provide effective communication skills to help your staff help your business stand its ground.

 Know the laws of the land.
 After all, it’s important to know the laws of your state so that you know what can be held against your staff and your business if something was done wrong.

 The Bottom Line

 Ultimately, the cost of irresponsible serving can lead to far greater financial, emotional, and legal consequences than whatever else was being prioritized in the short term.
-As a knowledgeable and well-trained establishment, you have the opportunity to protect your business and the community around you and your patrons will respect you for it.
-You can still continue to increase your alcohol sales with promotions along with employee education that will in-turn secure your business.
+As a knowledgeable and well-trained establishment, you have the opportunity to protect your business and the community around you, and your patrons will respect you for it.
+You can still continue to increase your alcohol sales with promotions along with employee education that will secure your business in-turn.